-According to the Statistics Department of Malaysia, only 55.3% of women are participating in the labour force, one of the lowest in South-East Asia, despite women comprising 61% of university graduates in this country.
+According to the Department of Statistics Malaysia, only 55.3 per cent of women are participating in the labour force, one of the lowest in Southeast Asia, despite women comprising 61 per cent of university graduates in this country.

-Unit for Research on Women and Gender (Kanita) member, Professor Noraida Endut at Universiti Sains Malaysia told Bernama the trend was concerning, especially if it meant that women left home because they did not have enough opportunities here.
+Unit for Research on Women and Gender (KANITA) member, Professor Noraida Endut at Universiti Sains Malaysia told Bernama the trend is concerning, especially if it means the women left home because they did not have enough opportunities here.

 "The women know that if they come back to the equivalent position in Malaysia, opportunities for career advancement may not be as promising.
-Or there is not enough protection, for example, a family-friendly work environment in Malaysia compared to the other country," she said, adding that there needs to be more research.
+Or there is not enough protection, for example, a family-friendly work environment in Malaysia compared to the other country," she said, adding there needs to be more research.